bjaegerthomas/Vehicle-Manipulator/README.md

   - [Questions](#questions)

   ## Description
   This program will allow you to either create a new vehicle and manipulate it from a set of listed actions or choose from a selection of already created vehicles to manipulate.
-In addition any vehicles created wiill then be added to the list of previously generated vehicles and be usable from then on.
+In addition any vehicles created will then be added to the list of previously generated vehicles and be usable from then on.

   ## Installation
   First you will need to clone the repo to your own local storage.

-  git clone git@github.com:bjaegerthomas/Vehicle-Manipulator.git
+  `` git clone git@github.com:bjaegerthomas/Vehicle-Manipulator.git ``

   Then you will navigate to the "dist" folder inside the localalized repo you just created.

   Once inside the dist folder you will simply type from the terminal line:

-  node index.js
+  `` node index.js ``

   Then hit enter to initialize the program.